 How to get to Kom Ombo Temple

-Most people including myself visit Kom Ombo Temple as part of a tour, but it is quite easy to visit independently too.
+Most people including myself visit Kom Ombo Temple as part of a tour, such as this Edfu And Kom Ombo Temples Private Tour From Luxor, but it is quite easy to visit independently too.
 The easiest way would be to take a taxi from Aswan or Luxor.
 It is also possible to take a local bus from Aswan to Luxor which makes a stop at Kom Ombo Temple, as does the tourist train from Cairo to Aswan.

-Opening House and Entrance Fees for Kom Ombo Temple
+Opening Hours and Entrance Fees for Kom Ombo Temple

 Open Daily from 09:00 to 21:00

-Tickets to enter Kom Ombo Temple cost LE30 (less than $2 USD).
+Tickets to enter Kom Ombo Temple cost 150 Egyptian Pounds (less than $5) .
 The price of the ticket also includes admission to the Crocodile Museum.

 Tips for visiting Kom Ombo Temple